Although it isn’t dangerous, herpes labialis remains inconvenient! Here are a few tips to avoid the unpleasantness of cold sores.

 Cold sores: tenacious little blisters

-- Ultraviolet rays (from sun exposure or tanning beds)
+- ultraviolet rays (from sun exposure or tanning beds)

-- Fever, cold or flu
+- fever, a cold or the flu

 Days 1–2: The tingle stage

 Before any visible symptoms appear, a tingle, itch or burning sensation may be felt.
 This stage lasts about six hours.
 The infection is already at this stage, so it is important to avoid close physical contact.

 The blister appears.
 A group of small painful lumps multiply or become enlarged.
 White blood cells travel to the blister and fight the infection.
 The cold sore filled with vesicle fluid (pus), contains millions of virus particles.
 Herpes is very contagious during this stage.

 Day 4: The ulcer stage

 During the ulcer stage (typically the most painful), you will notice a shallow, cold sore develop.
 Inflammation can also cause a red ring around the affected area.